In the following terms and conditions it is agreed as follows:

-(c) alter or adapt or edit the Software Elements, and the Customer may only sub-license the rights licensed under this Clause for the limited purposes, and subject to the express restrictions, specified in this Clause.
+(c) alter or adapt or edit the Software Elements, and the Customer may only sub-licence the rights licenced under this Clause for the limited purposes, and subject to the express restrictions, specified in this Clause;

 (d) disassemble, decompile, reverse translate or in any other manner decode the Software Elements, except as permitted by law